 4. Clean Your Airpods

 In some cases, dirt, wax, and moisture form in your AirPods and can also cause Bluetooth interference – causing them to keep disconnecting from your iOS devices.
-You should try to clean your AirPods on a regular basis.
+You should try to clean your AirPods regularly.

 Be gentle and don’t rush, since you don’t want to get any scratches or damage to the device.
 Apple suggests using a “soft, dry, lint-free cloth” to remove any dust on the surface.
 Use cotton buds to clean the microphone openings and speaker meshes.